jcollado/aria-ng/src/aria/aria.rst

 `aria` Package
 ==============

-This is core ARIA API.
+This is the core ARIA API.

 :mod:`aria`
 -----------